opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Case sensitivity - 1k characters are concerned.
 One uppercase letter, two lower case variants.
 Turkish exception (similar looking letters that are different letters with different meanings).
 Full case folding.
 * Collations - ordering is depends on the language. 'ch' in Spanish is a single character.
 * Single number in unicode to represent accents.
 Combining characters.
+* Composed and decomposed forms - normalisation for comparison